TonyGlezx/ClickWrap/README.md

 ClickWrap: The ClickUp API Wrapper You've Been Looking For
 ==========================================================

 Hey there, welcome to ClickWrap!
 This ain't just another API wrapper; it's a top-notch tool for ClickUp.
 While we're currently dialed in on a few specific endpoints, we're doing it big and doing it right.
-Over here in the Big Apple, we mean business.
 ClickWrap is built tough for those high-demand production environments, and you bet we're always on top of keeping things running smoothly.

 Features:
 ---------